LaSpruca/yap/README.md

 The following code will print `a`, `b`.
 This is because create effect runs your effect when it's created to make sure it get setup correctly.
 Make sure that all stores you want to subscribe to are called during the first run, to make sure that they are listened to.
-No, I have not added untracking yet lol.
+No, I have not added untracking yet lolsj